 In the meantime, a number of other boats and appropriate platforms were selected by the ACCOBAMS Secretariat and the Scientific Coordinator.
 As a result, the boat Naftilos, belonging to the NGO Archipelagos Marine Research Institute, ACCOBAMS Partner, was identified to cover the Libyan waters, and the R/V Cana, belonging to the CNRS Lebanon, was selected to cover the Lebanese territorial waters up to 12 nautical miles from the coast.
-Contacts with Egypt and Syria were established, to arrange proper training and participation and to select adequate national research vessel to cover those areas.
-Effort is still ongoing to facilitate the ship-based survey of Egyptian and Syrian waters.
+Contacts with Egypt and Syria were established, to arrange proper training and participation and to select adequate national research vessels to cover those areas.
+On vessel was used to survey the territorial waters of Syria and two boats were used in Egypt.